alamindjp/typeScriptCheetShet/README.md

 ### 5) Classes:

-- Classes in TypeScript are similar to classes in other object-oriented programming languages like Java and C#.
+* Classes in TypeScript are similar to classes in other object-oriented programming languages like Java and C#.
 They allow you to define properties and methods for a particular type of object, and they support inheritance and encapsulation.
 TypeScript supports object-oriented programming features like classes and inheritance.

+### Example:
 <pre><code>
 class Animal {
   name: string;